kemenril/ldapsh/README.md

 Term::ReadLine::GNU

-Psh (Similarly unmaintained, but patched to work on current systems, and available in another of my Github repositories.)
+Psh (Similarly unmaintained, but patched to work on current systems, and available at https://github.com/kemenril/psh)

 ------------------------------------------------------------------------------